 AutoZone (AZO) Gains As Market Dips: What You Should Know

-Heading into today, shares of the auto parts retailer had lost 4.06% over the past month, outpacing the Retail-Wholesale sector's loss of 6.12% and lagging the S&P 500's loss of 1.79% in that time.
+Prior to today's trading, shares of the auto parts retailer had lost 10.57% over the past month.
+This has was narrower than the Retail-Wholesale sector's loss of 12.57% and lagged the S&P 500's loss of 7.87% in that time.

-Wall Street will be looking for positivity from AutoZone as it approaches its next earnings report date.
-The company is expected to report EPS of $17.79, up 19.16% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.16 billion, up 8.66% from the prior-year quarter.
+Investors will be hoping for strength from AutoZone as it approaches its next earnings release.
+On that day, AutoZone is projected to report earnings of $17.79 per share, which would represent year-over-year growth of 19.16%.
+Our most recent consensus estimate is calling for quarterly revenue of $3.16 billion, up 8.66% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $107.24 per share and revenue of $15.53 billion, which would represent changes of +12.66% and +6.19%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $107.24 per share and revenue of $15.53 billion.
+These totals would mark changes of +12.66% and +6.19%, respectively, from last year.

 Investors might also notice recent changes to analyst estimates for AutoZone.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 0.59% higher within the past month.
 AutoZone is holding a Zacks Rank of #1 (Strong Buy) right now.

-In terms of valuation, AutoZone is currently trading at a Forward P/E ratio of 18.02.
-Its industry sports an average Forward P/E of 17.63, so we one might conclude that AutoZone is trading at a premium comparatively.
+In terms of valuation, AutoZone is currently trading at a Forward P/E ratio of 17.55.
+For comparison, its industry has an average Forward P/E of 17.23, which means AutoZone is trading at a premium to the group.

-It is also worth noting that AZO currently has a PEG ratio of 1.63.
+Meanwhile, AZO's PEG ratio is currently 1.59.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Automotive - Retail and Wholesale - Parts stocks are, on average, holding a PEG ratio of 1.34 based on yesterday's closing prices.
+The Automotive - Retail and Wholesale - Parts industry currently had an average PEG ratio of 1.31 as of yesterday's close.

 The Automotive - Retail and Wholesale - Parts industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 25, which puts it in the top 10% of all 250+ industries.
+This group has a Zacks Industry Rank of 19, putting it in the top 8% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.